awslabs/aws-iot-device-client/source/fleetprovisioning/README.md

 `device-key`: Path to the device private key.

 `template-parameters`: The Fleet Provisioning Template parameters.
 A JSON object specified as an escaped string.
+In this example we define 'SerialNumber' with value 'Device-SN' as a parameter to the template: "{\"SerialNumber\": \"Device-SN\"}"

 *Note: If the CSR file is specified without also specifying a device private key, the Device Client will use Claim Certificate and Private key to generate new Certificate and Private Key while provisioning the device*
+*Note: Provisioning process will exit with an error in case template parameters are malformed as JSON escaped string.

 #### Configuring the Fleet Provisioning feature via the command line
 ```